 They are generally combined but may need the addition of a wetting agent to help the fertilizer get past the waxy coating of the palm trees where it can be absorbed.
-If the fertilizer doesn’t contain a wetting agent, add three to five drops of liquid detergent to every gallon of mix.
+If the fertilizer doesn’t contain a wetting agent, add three to five drops of liquid detergent to every gallon (4 L.) of the mix.

 Foliar fertilizer for young coconut trees should be applied when the weather will be dry for 24 hours.
 Apply at regular intervals every one to three months — monthly is preferable.
 After the first year, the foliar fertilizer can be discontinued.
 Granular applications are adequate and should still be used at the ratio of 2-1-1 but can now be done every three to four months.